nikaskeba/wordpress-gcal-availability/README.md

 4. Configure the plugin settings with your Google API credentials and Google Calendar ID.
 5. Use the shortcode `[google_calendar_availability]` in your posts or pages to display the calendar.

+### Plugin Challenges

+#### Finding the best way to display availability
+Initially, the plugin was designed to display busy times from the Google Calendar.
+However, we realized that it would be more user-friendly to display the available time slots instead.
+To achieve this, we made the following adjustments:

+1. **24-hour String for Busy Dates**: We first converted the busy time slots fetched from Google Calendar into a 24-hour string format to facilitate easier processing.

+2. **User-Defined Time Blocks**: We introduced a feature that allows users to define their preferred time blocks for availability, providing more flexibility in displaying available slots.

+3. **Subtracting Busy Times to Display Availability**: We implemented a functionality where the busy time slots are subtracted from the user-defined time blocks, which then displays only the available time slots to the visitors.

+4. **12-hour Format for Availability Display**: To make the display more reader-friendly, the available time slots are then converted to a 12-hour format before being displayed on the website.

 ## Contributing

 Developed solely by Nicholas Skeba